OpenST/JLP/README.md

 * Replace `eip20Token` with the UBT address of the economy.
 * Replace `owners` with comma separated owner addresses.
 * Replace `threshold` with gnosis requirement.
-* Replace `sessionKeys` comma separated session keys.
+* Replace `sessionKeys` with comma separated session keys.
-* Replace `sessionKeySpendingLimits` comma separated spending limits corresponding to session keys.
+* Replace `sessionKeySpendingLimits` with comma separated spending limits corresponding to session keys.
-* Replace `sessionKeyExpirationHeights` comma separated expiration heights corresponding to session keys.
+* Replace `sessionKeyExpirationHeights` with comma separated expiration heights corresponding to session keys.

 ## Direct Transfer from sender to beneficiaries